-- 1. Demonstrate how to locate, interpret, evaluate and use professional literature to make ethical evidence-based practice decisions. - Use current information technologies to locate and apply evidence-based guidelines and protocols, such as the ADA Evidence Analysis Library, Cochrane Database of Systematic Reviews and the U.S. Department of Health and Human Services, Agency for Healthcare Research and Quality, National Guideline Clearinghouse Web sites. - 3.
-Demonstrate effective and professional oral and written communication and documentation and use of current information technologies when communicating with individuals, groups and the public. - 4.
-Demonstrate assertiveness, advocacy and negotiation skills appropriate to the situation. - 5.
-Demonstrate counseling techniques to facilitate behavior change. - 6.
-Locate, understand and apply established guidelines to a professional practice scenario. - 7.
-Identify and describe the roles of others with whom the Registered Dietitian collaborates in the delivery of food and nutrition services. - 8.
-Use the nutrition care process to make decisions, to identify nutrition-related problems and determine and evaluate nutrition interventions, including medical nutrition therapy, disease prevention and health promotion. - 9.
-Apply knowledge of the role of environment, food and lifestyle choices to develop interventions to affect change and enhance wellness in diverse individuals and groups. - 10.
-Develop an educational session or program/educational strategy for a target population. - 11.
-Apply management and business theories and principles to the development, marketing and delivery of programs or services. - 12.
-Determine costs of services or operations, prepare a budget and interpret financial data. - 13.
-Apply the principles of human resource management to different situations. - 14.
-Apply safety principles related to food, personnel and consumers. - 15.
-Develop outcome measures, use informatics principles and technology to collect and analyze data for assessment and evaluate data to use in decision-making - 16.
-Explain the impact of a public policy position on dietetics practice.

-17. Explain the impact of health care policy and administration, different health care delivery systems and current reimbursement issues, policies and regulations on food and nutrition services.
+- 1. Demonstrate how to locate, interpret, evaluate and use professional literature to make ethical evidence-based practice decisions. - 2.
+Use current information technologies to locate and apply evidence-based guidelines and protocols, such as the AACENDmy's Evidence Analysis Library and Evidence-based Nutrition Practice Guidelines, the Cochrane Database of Systematic Reviews and the U.S. Department of Health and Human Services, Agency for Healthcare Research and Quality, National Guideline Clearinghouse Web sites.) - 3.
+Demonstrate effective and professional oral and written communication and documentation. - 4.
+Demonstrate counseling techniques to facilitate behavior change. - 5.
+Apply professional guidelines to a practice scenario. - 6.
+Identify and describe the roles of others with whom the registered dietitian collaborates in the delivery of food and nutrition services. - 7.
+Use the nutrition care process to make decisions, to identify nutrition-related problems and determine and evaluate nutrition interventions. - 8.
+Develop interventions to affect change and enhance wellness in diverse individuals and groups. - 9.
+Develop an educational session or program/educational strategy for a target population. - 10.
+Apply management theories to the development of programs or services. - 11.
+Evaluate a budget and interpret financial data. - 12.
+Apply the principles of human resource management to different situations. - 13.
+Apply safety principles related to food, personnel and consumers. - 14.
+Analyze data for assessment and evaluate data to use in decision-making - 15.
+Explain the impact of a public policy position on dietetics practice. - 16.
+Explain the impact of health care policy and different health care delivery systems on food and nutrition services.

-Accreditation Status of the Didactic Program in Dietetics
+Status of the Didactic Program in Nutrition and Dietetics

-The Didactic Program in Dietetics is accredited by the Commission on Accreditation for Dietetics Education (CADE) of The American Dietetic Association (ADA).
-The address and phone number of CADE are 120 South Riverside Plaza, Suite 2000 Chicago, IL 60606-6995, (312) 899-4876.
+The Didactic Program in Dietetics currently holds probationary accreditation status by The Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics The address and phone number of ACEND are 120 South Riverside Plaza, Suite 2000 Chicago, IL 60606-6995, (312) 899-4876.

-CADE sets the eligibility requirements, the accreditation standards for didactic programs in dietetics, and the curricula for dietetics education.
+ACEND sets the eligibility requirements, the accreditation standards for didactic programs in dietetics, and the curricula for dietetics education.